Hall & Woodhouse

-Hall and Woodhouse is a British regional brewery founded in 1777 by Charles Hall in Blandford Forum, Dorset, England.
+Hall and Woodhouse is a British regional brewery founded in 1777 by Charles Hall in Blandford Forum, England.
 The company operates over 180 public houses in the south of England, and brews under the name Badger Beers.

 History

 The brewery traces its roots to 1777, when Charles Hall founded the Ansty Brewery in Ansty, Dorset.
 The Hall & Woodhouse partnership dates from 1847, when Charles' son and successor went into business with George Woodhouse, who had earlier been employed as head brewer.